COVID-19 enhanced Illness Benefit

 - Be aged under 66

-- Have a medical certificate called a ‘Certificate of incapacity for work’ from a doctor or have a text or letter notification from the HSE to support your application
+- Have a medical certificate called a ‘Certificate of incapacity for work’ from a doctor that you have symptoms of COVID-19 or that you are a probable source of infection

 - Be employed in at least one of the 4 weeks before your medical certification and have a current contract of employment, if you are an employee

 If you are diagnosed with COVID-19 or if you are medically required to self-isolate, there are no waiting days for payment of enhanced Illness Benefit.